Reginleif88/reginleif_lab/docs/Project-11-VLAN-Network-Segmentation.md

 # Update A record for SRV1
 Remove-DnsServerResourceRecord -ZoneName "reginleif.io" -Name "P-WIN-SRV1" -RRType A -Force Add-DnsServerResourceRecordA -ZoneName "reginleif.io" -Name "P-WIN-SRV1" -IPv4Address 172.16.20.11

+# The new PTR record will be created in the reverse lookup zone defined in Section 5.
+# You may need to manually remove the old PTR record from the old "0.16.172.in-addr.arpa" zone.
 ```

 4. **Update Royal Server connections** (if any saved connections reference the old IP)